-- People and food 2 hours - Food people eat from plants and animals (classifying) - Ways people get their food buying; growing; collecting, fishing, hunting - Ways of farming 3 hours - Farming for self and family (subsistence farming) - Farming crops and animals to sell (commercial farming) - Growing food in towns and cities - Crop and stock farming 5 hours - Crop farming important crops of South Africa - Case study of fruit farming in South Africa - Stock farming large stock, small stock and poultry - Case study of stock farming in South Africa - Location of main crop and stock farming areas in South Africa (symbols on a map) - Unprocessed and processed foods 3 hours - Concepts of unprocessed and processed foods with examples - How and why foods are processed including cooking, drying, squeezing, outling and mixing - From farm to factory to shop to home: wheat fields to bread to sandwich (flow diagram) - Revision, assessment (formal and informal) and feedback should take place on an ongoing basis 2 hours - This does not include learning about food groups and balanced diets.
-These are included in curricula for Life Skills and Natural Science and Technology. - Poultry farming is included in stock farming.
-LTSM writers and teachers may choose to select chicken farming or any other kind of stock farming as a case study.
-Highlight the need to take care of animals.

-This content and the associated concepts must be integrated with the geographical aims and skills listed in the introduction.
+GRADE 4: INTERMEDIATE PHASE GEOGRAPHY - TERM 3 Topic: Food and farming in South Contact time Recommended resources Africa One term/15 hours Pictures of different crops, animals and types of food that people eat Examples of foods - processed and unprocessed Photographs of people working on farms Flow diagrams with pictures to show food production processes Map of South Africa with provinces Content and concepts People and food - 2 hours Food people eat - from plants and a nimals (classifying) Ways people get their food - buying; growing; collecting, fishing, hunting Ways of farming - 3 hours Farming for self and family (subsiste nce farming) Farming crops and animals to sell (c ommercial farming) - Growing food in towns and cities Crop and stock farming - 5 hours Crop farming - important crops of South Africa Case study of fruit farming in South Africa Stock farming - large stock, small stock and poultry - Case study of stock farming in South Africa - Location of main crop and stock farming areas in South Africa (symbols on a map) Unprocessed and processed foods -3 hours Concepts of unprocessed and proce seed foods - with examples including cooking, drying, squeezing, outtin From farm to factory to shop to home a: wheat fields to bread to sandwich (flow displayed to sandwich) iagram) Revision, assessment (formal and in formal) and feedback should take place on an ongoing basis - 2 hours Notes This does not include learning about for Natural Science and Technology.
+This does not include learning about food groups and balanced diets.
+These are included in curricula for Life Skills and Natural Science and Technology. ming.
+LTSM writers and teachers may cho , Highlight the need to take care of animals This content and the associated concept s must be integrated with the geographical aims and skills listed in the introduction.
 Learners should read and write regularly.

-Evidence of learner's work, including assessments, should be kept in the learner's notebook.
+Evidence of learner's work, including ass essments, should be kept in the learner's n otebook.